CSyD Tristán Suárez

 Club Tristán Suárez (or simply Tristán Suárez) is an Argentine sports club from Tristán Suárez, a city in Greater Buenos Aires.
-The club is mostly known for its football team, which currently plays in Primera B Metropolitana, the third division of the Argentine football league system.
+The club is mostly known for its football team, which currently plays in Primera B Nacional, the second division of the Argentine football league system.

 Apart from football, other sports practised at the institution are basketball, women's field hockey, roller skating and taekwondo.

 History

 The club was founded on 8 August 1929 under the name "Sportivo Tristán Suárez", and began to participate in the football tournaments of Esteban Echeverría and Cañuelas cities from 1931 to 1963, when Tristán Suárez affiliated to Argentine Football Association to participate in the Primera D division.
 Tristán Suárez debuted officially on 2 May 1964, in the Viejo Gasómetro (San Lorenzo de Almagro old venue) being defeated by now disaffiliated Piraña.